lmc297/BMiner/README.md

 ## Overview

-BMiner is BTyper's companion application for analyzing and viewing data from multiple BTyper output files in aggregate.
+BMiner is BTyper's companion application for analyzing and viewing data from multiple BTyper output files (produced by BTyper version 2.X.X and earlier) in aggregate.
 BMiner can be used to:

 * Analyze data generated from hundreds of *Bacillus cereus* group genomes